jpaguerre/ThRend/README.md

 The tag *reflSamples* indicates the number of reflected rays to cast per pixel.
 You want to have a number of rays that ensures sufficiently good sampling.

 The tag *colormapFile* indicates the file where to find the colormap specification of the output, using the same format as MATLAB colormaps (each line contains one RGB color).
-The tags *tmin* and *tmax* indicate the colormap temperature limits (in celsius) used for the output (for example, minimum temperature 10C and maximum 40C). *tmin_reflected* and *tmax_reflected* are the equivalent for the reflected temperature output image, which in this example are lower because most of the reflected temperature correspond to the cold sky.
+The tags *tmin* and *tmax* indicate the colormap temperature limits (in Celsius) used for the output (for example, minimum temperature 10C and maximum 40C). *tmin_reflected* and *tmax_reflected* are the equivalent for the reflected temperature output image, which in this example are lower because most of the reflected temperature correspond to the cold sky.

 #### Example of *materials* file:
 ```